 1/2 teaspoon dried dill (or 1 to 2 teaspoons, if using fresh)

 1 to 2 teaspoon finely grated lemon zest

 Freshly ground black pepper, to taste

 Preheat oven to 325 degrees F. Place all crust ingredients in a medium bowl.
-Cut butter and egg into flour with a pastry/dough cutter until mixture resembles small pebbles and the flour is thoroughly moistened (the same way you prepare a pie crust).
-Press crust mixture into a 9.5 - 10" pie dish or tart pan (I use a 10" Pyrex pie dish).
+Cut butter and egg into flour with a pastry/dough blender until mixture resembles small pebbles and the flour is thoroughly moistened (the same way you prepare a pie crust).
+Press crust mixture into pie dish or tart pan (I used a 10" pie dish).
 Bake for approximately 15 minutes or until lightly browned; remove from oven and set aside.